SAP/openui5-docs/docs/Creating_a_Descriptor_File_for_Existing_Apps_3a9baba.md

 6. Fill the `dataSource` attribute of the `sap.app` namespace with the data source you use for your app.

-    For this, open the location where the service URL and the mock data source is defined.
+    For this, open the location where the service URL and the mock data source for the OData V2 mock server is defined.

     -   Open the `Component.js` file of your app to see the data source under `serviceUrl`, see the following example for `name`, `serviceUrl` and mock data URL in `Component.js`: